 - Your own earnings must not entitle you to receive a higher benefit.

-And there's more good news for divorcees.
-According to the Women's Institute for a Secure Retirement (WISER), you can receive your share of your ex-spouse's Social Security benefits without filing any special papers at the time of the divorce, and—as long as you remain unmarried—you will qualify for those benefits even if your ex marries again.4
+According to the Women's Institute for a Secure Retirement (WISER), you can receive your share of your ex-spouse's Social Security benefits without filing any special papers at the time of the divorce, and—as long as you remain unmarried—you will qualify for those benefits even if your ex marries again.4 Read Viewpoints: "How to get the most from Social Security."

 Four divorce don'ts

 1. Don’t necessarily hold onto the house.
 Your house may have sentimental value, but keeping it doesn’t always make financial sense, especially if it’s a stretch to pay for the upkeep and property taxes.
-Compared with a well-diversified retirement savings account, a home is more likely to have ongoing and unexpected expenses, and its future value isn’t assured.
+A home is likely to have ongoing and unexpected expenses, and its future value isn’t assured.

-2. Don’t ignore tax consequences.
+2. Don’t ignore potential tax consequences.
 Should you take monthly alimony or a lump sum?
 Should you take the brokerage account or the retirement plan?
 Should you keep the house or sell it now?
 Who should pay the mortgage until it sells?
-You may need to consult an accountant or tax adviser to determine what makes sense for your situation, and if there’s a chance that your past joint tax returns omitted income or overstated deductions, you may want to consider an indemnification clause to protect yourself in case of an audit.
+You may need to consult an accountant or tax adviser to determine what makes sense for your situation.

 3. Don’t forget about health insurance.
 If you’ve been covered by your spouse’s policy, you may face a gap in coverage after your divorce and before Medicare kicks in at age 65.
-If you don't have coverage of your own at work, you can continue your spouse's existing coverage through COBRA for up to 36 months, but your cost is likely to be substantially more than it was before the divorce.
-It may also be more expensive than the health care coverage you can get from your state's health insurance exchange under the new Affordable Care Act, so it's best to check.
-Couples who can’t afford new, separate health insurance policies may want to consider a legal separation instead; that way, you can keep your ex’s health insurance but separate the other assets.
+Under current law, if you don't have coverage of your own at work, you may be to continue your spouse's existing coverage through COBRA for up to 36 months, but your cost is likely to be substantially more than it was before the divorce.
+It may also be more expensive than the health care coverage you can get from your state's health insurance exchange under the Affordable Care Act, so it's a good idea to compare the costs.
+Read Viewpoints: Are public health exchanges for you?

-4. Don’t immediately roll over your ex’s retirement account into an IRA.
-If your divorce settlement allocates assets under a qualified domestic relations order (QDRO), you can make a one-time withdrawal from your ex’s 401(k) or 403(b) without paying the normal 10% tax, even if you’re under age 59½.
-If you think you’ll need money for unavoidable divorce expenses, you may want to make the withdrawal rather than doing a rollover.
+4. If you need some of the money for divorce expenses, don’t roll over all of an ex’s retirement account into an IRA.
+If your divorce settlement allocates assets under a qualified domestic relations order (QDRO), under current law you can make a one-time withdrawal from your ex’s traditional 401(k) or 403(b) without paying the normal 10% penalty, even if you’re under age 59½.5 If you think you’ll need money for unavoidable divorce expenses, and you cannot pay them with any other money, you may want to make a withdrawal before you do a rollover.
+Of course, you will owe income tax on what you withdraw.
 Otherwise, if you roll the money into an IRA and then need to tap it for divorce costs, you’ll be subject to the standard 10% early withdrawal penalty.
+Rolling the money into an IRA is advantageous for your retirement though.
+It gives this money a chance to grow.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917